Secret Royal Leamington Spa

 - Graham Sutherland

 15th May 2023

-Although Royal Leamington Spa has its origins several hundred years ago, then known as Leamington Priors, the town only came to note in the past 200 years.
-With the revolutionary and Napoleonic Wars raging between 1792 and 1815, travel to foreign places was restricted, which led to a growth of holiday and medicinal venues in England.
-Leamington is one such venue, being afforded the prefix Royal in 1838 by Queen Victoria, and still boasting a grand array of Regency buildings today.
-Until the 1940s, long after ‘taking the waters’ was a major attraction, Leamington remained a haven for retired people, particularly those who had had held very senior positions during their previous careers.
-However, the growth of local industries such as the manufacturers Sidney Flavel & Co, who moved here in 1803, ultimately led to change.
-Today the emphasis is on a much younger multi-cultural population, many of whom are students.
+Although Royal Leamington Spa has its origins several hundred years ago, then known as Leamington Priors, the town only came to prominence in the past 200 years.
+With the Revolutionary and Napoleonic Wars raging between 1792 and 1815, travel to foreign places was restricted, which led to a growth of holiday and medicinal venues in England.
+Leamington is one such venue, being afforded the pre x ‘Royal’ in 1838 by Queen Victoria, and still boasting a grand array of Regency buildings today.
+Until the 1940s, long after ‘taking the waters’ was a major attraction, Leamington remained a haven for retired people, particularly those who had held very senior positions during their previous careers.
+However, the growth of local industries such as the manufacturers Sidney Flavel & Co., who moved here in 1803, ultimately led to change.
+Today the emphasis is on a much younger multicultural population, many of whom are students.

 With tales of remarkable characters, unusual events and tucked-away or disappeared historical buildings and locations, Secret Royal Leamington Spa will appeal to all those with an interest in the history of this town in Warwickshire.